timdeschryver/timdeschryver.dev/blog/translating-exceptions-into-problem-details-responses/index.md

 ```

 This is different when the exception is caught, and handled by the developer.
-An example of this is that the logic within the endpoint is wrapped in a try-catch block, and the catch block returns a Bad Request (`Results.BadRequest()`).
+An example of this is that the logic within the endpoint is wrapped in a try-catch block, which returns a Bad Request (`Results.BadRequest()`) when an exception is catched.
 This results in a 400 Bad Request response.

 ```txt